Take a Tour of our Museum

 - A dedicated group of volunteers is developing flight simultation software that will allow visitors to "fly" training aircraft from all of the BCATP bases in Canada.
 Check out what they have accomplished at http://www.flightontario.com/BCATP/bcatp-schools.htm

-We are open Tuesday mornings all year long from 9 a.m. until 1 p.m.
+Our Saturday, Sunday and Holiday hours are shown on the Contact Us Web page.
+We are also open Tuesday mornings all year long from 9 a.m. until 1 p.m.
 You can arrange a tour by sending an email through the Contact Us page or by calling 905-701-7223.

 Copies of recent Museum Newsletters now available on the Web site.